Gromgorgel/ddPCR/README.md

 ```

 ### Using cloudy for non-Biorad data
 Even though the algorithm was design for use with data produced by the Biorad QX platform, there is no immediate reason the procedure cannot be applied to dPCR data from another source.
-The algorithm expects a vector as input in which each value is the endpoint flourescence reading from a single chamber/droplet.
+The algorithm expects a vector as input in which each value is the endpoint fluorescence reading from a single chamber/droplet.
 As long as the input meets these expectations, the output should make sense.